 Airlines and their travel partners have embraced this notion during the pandemic.

-“There was strong momentum toward NDC across the entire value chain before COVID-19,” Yanik Hoyles, IATA’s Director Distribution, said in a report on NDC progress for IATA’s Airlines magazine.
+“There was strong momentum toward NDC across the entire value chain before COVID-19,” Yanik Hoyles, IATA’s Director Distribution, said in a report on progress for IATA’s Airlines magazine.
 “Since then, many airlines, technology providers, and travel sellers have intensified this drive and maintained retailing as part of their core strategic priorities.”

 Between March 2020 and April 2021—at the height of pandemic slowdown—NDC certification of airlines, IT services providers and travel sellers increased by 18% (reaching 193 participants).
 In June 2020, NDC Leaderboard airlines reached their stated target of 20% of indirect sales coming from their NDC API.